jon-jacky/home/commonplace.md

 - <https://www.cs.kent.ac.uk/people/staff/srk21/research/talks/kell19software-slides.pdf>
   Software Against Humanity?
-An Illichian perspective on the industrial era of software by Stephen Kell. "...
+An Illichian perspective on the industrial era of software by Stephen Kell.
+  "Software (is) an industrial institution.
+The institution (is) not working.
+  ...
 Examples of research malaise: software performance viewpoint unchanged from 1970s ...
 Examples of practical malaise: increase of hello-world complexity, hardware advances soaked up and increasingly invisible, subversion of 1960s-80s idealism: open-source, internet, ...

   (Ivan Illich)  observed that (institutions he criticised were) poor at (their) stated ends... the means and ends had become confused!, (those institutions) can still be self-sustaining, can still claim advances by (their) own criteria ... code complexity per unit value is